We promote gender equity in the dance industry, including but not limited to ballet companies, by providing a metrics based analysis.

 DDP began as an independent project researching the lack of new female choreographic works.
 We also examine gender imbalance in artistic and administrative leadership in dance companies, venues, and organizations.
 Our research has focused on examining productions by companies generally rooted in or greatly influenced by the European classical form.
 With over 2,300 records of choreographic works in the database and counting, the Project is currently expanding to house records of ballet festival repertoires and leadership, choreographic fellowships, ballet competitions, summer intensives, musical compositions that accompany dance works, production staff, boards of directors, and initiatives by companies to promote an equitable environment.

-Founded and established by Elizabeth Yntema in 2015 as a simple database, DDP now raises awareness related to gender equality, primarily in areas of leadership and choreographic opportunities.
-DDP does so by issuing data reports, advocacy, and programming.
+Founded and established by Elizabeth Yntema in 2015 as a simple database, DDP has operated as an official 501(c)(3) nonprofit since April 2019.
+By issuing data reports, advocacy, and programming, DDP raises awareness related to gender equality, primarily in areas of leadership and choreographic opportunities.